 The Last Judgment (25:31ff)

 Having issued both promises and warnings, the Lord now completes what he began in his description of the Parousia, bringing the Discourse to a close with his most extensive teaching on the Judgment.
 It will occur at his coming, when he arrives in the skies above the earth with all his holy angels (31).
-It will be universal in scope: Having raised the dead, all nations of all people of all time will be gathered before him (32; John 5:28-29; Acts 24:15; 1 Corinthians 15:23; 2 Corinthians 5:10; Revelation 20:13).
+It will be universal in scope: Having raised the dead of all time, all nations will be gathered before him (32; John 5:28-29; Acts 24:15; 1 Cor.
+15:23; 2 Cor.
+5:10; Rev. 20:13).
 It will involve a final separation (32-33): Those who loved and served his brethren, he will welcome into the Kingdom prepared for them before the foundation of the world (34-40); those who did not, he will turn into Gehenna, the eternal (lake of) fire prepared for the devil and his angels (who are judged at this time as well) (41-42).
-Contrary to the teaching of some, Jesus’ brethren are not the (tribulation) Jews.
-As he himself taught, they are loyal believers in him, whether Jew or Gentile (Matthew 10:42, 12:48-49).
-Those who received these brethren received the Christ whom they served and the Gospel that they proclaimed, and so became Christians themselves (Matthew 10:40-42).
-Finally, the Judgment will send all men to their eternal destiny: The wicked will go away to eternal punishment, but the righteous into eternal life (46).
+Contrary to dispensational teaching, Jesus’ brethren are not the (tribulation) Jews.
+Rather, as he himself taught, they are loyal believers in him, whether Jew or Gentile (Matthew 10:42, 12:48-49).
+Those who received these brethren received the Christ whom they served and the Gospel that they proclaimed, and so became Christians themselves (Matt.
+10:40-42).
+Finally, at the Judgment God will send all men to their eternal destiny: The wicked will go away to eternal punishment, but the righteous into eternal life (46).
 Clearly, this is not a partial or preliminary judgment, ushering in a temporary earthly millennium.
 No, it is the one final, universal judgment that ushers in the eternal Kingdom of God.

 Questions and Answers